culturecreates/artsdata-planet-capacoa/README.md

 1. Commits dump to Github (output/data.ttl)
 1. Uploads dump to Artsdata (culturecreates/artsdata-pipeline-action@v3)

+# How to test locally
+1. Install RVM to manage Ruby
+1. clone and cd into the project directory
+1. run >bundle install
+1. run >ruby src/featch_data.rb
+1. Once the data is downloaded from Wordpress...
+1. run >./run_ontorefine.sh --> check the output RDF
+1. if needed you can edit the RDF Mapping using OntoRefine, export the changes and replace ontorefine-config.json.

 # Wordpress plugins

 The CAPACOA Wordpress website uses 2 plugins: